microsoft/azurechat/src/public/guide.md

 - The sequence and clarity of your instructions can greatly influence the outcomes.
 - Organise your prompts logically to direct the conversation.
-- **Example:** "Detail the measures taken by the Queensland Government to digitise public services, beginning with the most recent efforts."
+- **Example:** "Detail the measures taken by the {{AGENCY NAME}} to digitise public services, beginning with the most recent efforts."

 ### Utilise Follow-up Questions 🔄